MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Impact Statement

 The MemoryBench benchmark seeks to advance the field of memory and continual learning for LLMsys.
 By focusing on the integration of user feedback and diverse tasks, we aims to foster algorithms and systems that can adapt and improve over time by serving people, similar to human and search engines.
-However, such systems may present ethical challenges, including the risk of reinforcing biases or misinterpretations based on imperfect feedback, leaking user privacy in the optimization and service process.
-While these risks are not significant in MemoryBench as it is built from public LLM datasets with simulated user feedback, we strongly advocate for researchers and developers to prioritize ethical considerations in their building their systems.
+However, such systems might present ethical challenges, including the risk of reinforcing biases or misinterpretations based on imperfect feedback, leaking user privacy in the optimization and service process.
+These risks are not significant in MemoryBench as it is built from public LLM datasets with simulated user feedback, but we suggest researchers and developers to prioritize ethical considerations in their building own systems.
 This includes implementing rigorous validation processes, ensuring transparency in data usage, and maintaining oversight mechanisms to mitigate potential biases and protect user privacy.
-We encourage the community to approach these challenges carefully and develop innovative solutions that balance technology advancements with ethical responsibilities.
+To support these ethical goals and ensure scientific integrity, we have open-sourced all data, pre-processing scripts, and baseline implementations at \dataUrl and \codeUrl, facilitating the reproducible study of adaptive LLM systems.